How long do tyres last?

 Also, be careful while driving with a spare tire.
 Driving on high speeds can cause tyre failure, differential damage and diminished breaking capacity.

 If your primary tyre is completely damaged, you definitely need to get your tyre replaced as soon as possible.
+At Mobile Tyre Shop, we stock a range of tyres including:

 If you are not sure whether you need new tyres or need a replacement contact us or call us on 1300 687 000 and one of our Tyre Specialists will be happy to assess your tyre condition and provide you with a proper quote and analysis.